cocos/cocos-docs/en/shader/legacy-shader/legacy-shader-func-struct.md

 };
 ```

-> **Note**: After including the header files, there is no need to declare these attributes anymore, such as `a_position`、`a_normal`、`a_tangent`, etc. For other vertex attributes, such as uv, etc., still need to be declared before used.
+> **Note**: After including the header files, there is no need to declare these attributes anymore, such as `a_position`, `a_normal`, `a_tangent`, etc. For other vertex attributes, such as uv, etc., still need to be declared before used.

 If you want to connect with the dynamic mesh batching and GPU Instancing features, you need to include the `cc-local-batch` and use the `CCGetWorldMatrix` function to get the world matrix.
 Here's an example.